Wayfear/PLSBI/readme.md

 ## Attributes

 - **x_loading**, ndarray of shape (repeat_time, n_selected_edge, n_components), n_selected_edge is the number of used ROIs, n_components is the number of component.
 The loadings of X.
 - **y_loading**, ndarray of shape (n_targets, n_components).
-The loadings of Y. n_targets is the number of clinical variables, n_components is the number of components.
-The loadings of Y.
+The loadings of y. n_targets is the number of clinical variables, n_components is the number of components.
+The loadings of y.

 ## Methods